Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 → voxtral-mini (language validation required)

-Step 1: Text Normalization (Strip Punctuation, Symbols & Whitespace)
+Step 1: Text Normalization (Strip Punctuation, Symbols, Spaces)

-Different models insert punctuation very differently — reazonspeech-espnet-v2 aggressively adds and , while reference annotations may have none.
-To prevent punctuation habits from unfairly skewing WER scores, we strip all of it before evaluation.
+Different models punctuate very differently.
+For example, reazonspeech-espnet-v2 aggressively inserts and , while reference transcripts often have none.
+To prevent WER from being unfairly skewed by punctuation differences, we strip all punctuation before scoring.

 python